fultonb/visceral_fat/README.md

 Visit the official [Python Website](https://www.python.org/downloads/) and download the latest stable version of Python for your operating system (Windows, macOS, or Linux).
 <h6>Windows:</h6>

 Run the downloaded installer.
-Crucially, ensure you check the "Add Python to PATH" option during installation to easily run Python from the command line.
+Make sure you check the "Add Python to PATH" option during installation to easily run Python from the command line.
 <h6>macOS:</h6>

 Python often comes pre-installed, but it might be an older version.
 It is recommended to install a newer version via the official installer or using a package manager like [Homebrew](https://brew.sh).

-To install Python on macOS using Homebrew, perform the following steps:
+To install Python on macOS using Homebrew, perform the following steps.

 Open Terminal:
 Launch the Terminal application on your Mac.
-This can be done by pressing Command + Space to open Spotlight Search, then typing "Terminal" and pressing Enter.
+This can be done by pressing Command + Space to open Spotlight Search, then typing "terminal" and pressing Enter.

 Ensure Homebrew is Installed:
 If Homebrew is not already installed, follow the instructions on the official [Homebrew website](https://brew.sh) to install it.
 If it is installed, you can optionally run brew update to ensure Homebrew is up-to-date.